Phenytoin Toxicity

 Treatment of phenytoin toxicity is primarily focused on limiting the systemic burden of phenytoin by gastrointestinal decontamination and administration of benzodiazepines to manage any seizures that may occur.

 Clinical Context: Preferred GI decontamination method when decontamination is desired.
 It may be administered with a cathartic (eg, 70% sorbitol), except in young pediatric patients in whom electrolyte disturbances may be of concern.
-Limited benefit if administered greater than 1 h after ingestion.
+Limited benefit if administered longer than 1 h after ingestion.

 Class Summary